Drop In on a Free Group Run, Ride or Hike

 Drop-in Running Groups

 Kick monthly and annual membership fees to the curb.
 Runner’s Roost Run Club lets you join in for free at any of their locations, no matter your skill level.
 Keep an eye out for themed run club nights and offers from vendor partners.
-Hit their Boulder store on Wednesdays at 5:30pm for trail runs and 6pm for road runs.
+Hit their South Boulder store on Wednesdays at 5:15pm for trail runs (slow pace) and 5:30pm for trail runs (fast pace) as well as 6pm for road runs.

-Partner up with Boulder Running Company every Thursday at 5pm outside their store for an unled fun run, meaning you can go at your own pace and bring along your four-legged friend.
+Partner up with Fleet Feet Boulder every Thursday at 6pm outside their store for an unled fun run, meaning you can go at your own pace and bring along your four-legged friend.
 All experience levels are welcome.

 Drop-in Cycling Groups